-In Figure 8, we show the results on the role of fuel taxes in Europe where they are significant.
-In Figure 8a, we remove fuel taxes from conventional fuel and from hydrogen (No Fuel Taxes scenario), and in Figure 8b we assume fuel taxes are not applied to hydrogen at all but remain on conventional fuels (No Hydrogen Tax scenario).

-In the No Fuel Taxes scenario a vehicle mark-up larger than 1.4 is prohibitive through 2100, which is very similar to the results for the USA, where fuel taxes are very low.
-On the other hand, if Europe were to continue taxing gasoline at the same rate that it does today but hydrogen fuel was not taxed (No Hydrogen Tax scenario), this would create an even more favourable environment for hydrogen transport.
-Under this scenario, as shown in Figure 8b, entry by 2100 is possible if the vehicle mark-up is as high as 4.0, compared to 3.0 for the case in which both fuels are taxed, and entry by 2020 is possible if the vehicle mark-up is 2.5.
+Figure 5 investigates the role of fuel taxes in Europe where they are significant.
+In panel a we remove fuel taxes from conventional fuel and from hydrogen (No Fuel Taxes scenario) and in panel b we assume fuel taxes are not applied to hydrogen at all but remain on conventional fuels (No Hydrogen Tax scenario).
+In the No Fuel Taxes scenario a vehicle markup larger than 1.4 is prohibitive through 2100, which is very similar to the results for the USA, where fuel taxes are very low.
+On the other hand, if Europe were to continue taxing gasoline at the same rate that it does today but hydrogen fuel was not taxed (No Hydrogen Tax scenario), this would create an even more favorable environment for hydrogen transport.
+Under this scenario, as shown in panel b of Figure 5, entry by 2100 is possible if the vehicle mark-up is as much as 4.0, compared to 3.0 for the case in which both fuels are taxed, and entry by 2020 is possible if the vehicle markup is 2.5.
 Thus, the treatment of hydrogen with regard to fuel taxes has a very large effect on entry requirements for the hydrogen vehicle fleet.
-One issue that arises is that European countries rely on fuel taxes for a significant share of government revenue, and thus if hydrogen were not taxed, the governments would probably have to find other tax revenue sources.
+One issue that arises is that European countries rely on fuel taxes for a significant share of government revenue, and thus if hydrogen were not taxed, the governments would like have to find other tax revenue sources.
 Even if it were taxed at the same energy content level, the tax revenue would be reduced because of the greater efficiency of the hydrogen fleet.
-Thus, if European governments sought to maintain levels of fuel tax revenue, they would need to increase the tax on hydrogen to compensate for the higher efficiency, thus potentially erasing the apparent advantage the hydrogen fleet would have.
+Thus, if European governments sought to maintain levels of fuel tax revenues they would need to increases the tax on hydrogen to compensate for the higher efficiency, thus erasing the apparent advantage the hydrogen fleet would have.